Can Dogs Eat Cucumbers?

 - Preheat your oven to 180C.

 - Mix the cucumber and salmon and broth in a blender.
-Shift it in a mixing bowl.
+Shift it into a mixing bowl.

 - Now add flour and make a very nice dough.